kwur/new-kwur-site/_posts/2008-10-13-late-night-code-monkey-special-listen-to-return-of-the-boom-bap-mondays-1am-2am-cst.md

 ---
 <div class="pf-content">
   <p>
-    I don&#8217;t write to the blog often.
-When I am, it&#8217;s usually to show off <a href="http://sourceforge.net/projects/megatrond">megatrond</a> on sourceforge, play up cool hardware upgrades (We just got new CD players &#8211; Tascam CD-O1U Pro ftw!) or <a href="http://www.kwur.com/blog/2008/04/from-archives-part-i-sample-interviews.html">archive old issues of Sample Magazine.</a> Tonight, I&#8217;m just coding the night away and bobbing my head to &#8220;Return of the Boom Bap&#8221; hosted by our very own <a href="http://www.myspace.com/thedapperdan">DJ Dapper Dan</a>.
+    I don’t write to the blog often.
+When I am, it’s usually to show off <a href="http://sourceforge.net/projects/megatrond">megatrond</a> on sourceforge, play up cool hardware upgrades (We just got new CD players – Tascam CD-O1U Pro ftw!) or <a href="http://www.kwur.com/blog/2008/04/from-archives-part-i-sample-interviews.html">archive old issues of Sample Magazine.</a> Tonight, I’m just coding the night away and bobbing my head to “Return of the Boom Bap” hosted by our very own <a href="http://www.myspace.com/thedapperdan">DJ Dapper Dan</a>.
   </p>

   <p>